learn-co-students/programming-univbasics-nds-nds-to-insight-with-methods-repetition-lab-dc-web-120919/README.md

-# Derive Insight from NDS Using Methods...Repeated
+s# Derive Insight from NDS Using Methods...Repeated

 ## Learning Goals